israpps/FreeMcBoot-Installer/test/10_System_Updates.md

 __All__        | Most models  | `D` and newer | `1.50` and newer | `osdmain.elf` or `osdXXX.elf`
 __Japan__      | PSX (`DESR`)| - |  `1.80` or `2.10` | `xosdmain.elf`

+[^3]: Protokernel_system_update: theese files are used only by Protokernel PS2, FreeMcBoot installer pastes kernel patches that also redirect the system update into the executable used by the `SCPH-18000` patching the kernel and loading FreeMcBoot at the same time